microsoft/Power-CAT-Copilot-Studio-Kit/CONFIGURE_COPILOTS.md

 # Configure copilots in Power CAT Copilot Studio Kit

 The custom Copilots you create and configure in Microsoft Copilot Studio can be tested from the Power CAT Copilot Studio Kit.
-For this, you need to create a **Copilot Configuration** record that will contain the required information to connect to these copilots and run tests against them.
+To do this, you need to create a **Copilot Configuration** record that will contain the required information to connect to these copilots and run tests against them.

 ![copilot-configuration-new](https://github.com/user-attachments/assets/93e0602e-302d-4371-9a0f-f30d395da719)

 ## Configure a new Copilot

-1. Open the Power CAT Copilot Studio Kit application (as seen in [installation instructions](./INSTALLATION_INSTRUCTIONS.md#access-the-copilot-studio-accelerator-app))
+1. Open the Power CAT Copilot Studio Kit application (as seen in [installation instructions](./INSTALLATION_INSTRUCTIONS.md#access-the-copilot-studio-accelerator-app)).
 2. Navigate to **Copilots**.
 3. Create a **New** Copilot Configuration record.
-4. Fill in the below **information**.
+4. Fill in the following  **information**.

 | Column Name | Required | Description |
 | --- | --- | --- |